The easiest way to start up Kawa is to run the ‘kawa’ program.

 In the former case, the whole file is read and compiled as a module

-before being loaded (unlike the -f
+before being loaded (unlike the -f flag which reads and

 evaluates the file command by command.)